neverfap-deluxe/nfd-api/content/programs_coaching/coaching-cost-02.md

 ### I then charge $90 per hour for any on-going sessions that you feel are necessary.

-During these on-going sessions will we cover a range of topics, dependant on what you require help with.
+During these on-going sessions will we cover a wide range of topics, depending on what you require help with.

-The good news is that because I can identify these behaviours, I can also help you become aware of them, which in most cases is 90% of the battle.